xapian/xapian-docsprint/advanced/admin_notes.rst

 Which database format to use?
 -----------------------------

-As of release 1.2.0, you should generally use the chert format (which is now the default).
+As of release 1.4.0, you should generally use the glass format (which is now the default).

 Support for the pre-1.0 quartz format (deprecated in 1.0) was removed in 1.1.0.
 See below for how to convert a quartz database to a flint one.

+The flint backend (the default for 1.0, and still supported by 1.2.x) was removed in 1.3.0.
+See below for how to convert a flint database to a chert one.

-The flint backend (the default for 1.0) is still supported by 1.2.x, but deprecated - only use it if you already have flint databases; and plan to migrate away.
+The chert backend (the default for 1.2) is still supported by 1.4.x, but deprecated - only use it if you already have databases in this format; and plan to migrate away.

-There's also a development backend called brass.
-The main distinguishing feature of this is that the format may change incompatibly from time to time.
+..
+There's also a development backend called XXXXX.
+The main distinguishing
+.. feature of this is that the format may change incompatibly from time to time.
-It passes Xapian's extensive testsuite, but has seen less real world use than chert.
+..
+It passes Xapian's extensive testsuite, but has seen less real world use
+.. than glass.

 Can I put other files in the database directory?
 ------------------------------------------------